technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 05/Use Case 05.md

 - Establish a new Warehouse named WideWorldImporters in Microsoft Fabric.

-- Load data into the Warehouse_FabricXX workspace using a Data Factory pipeline.
+- Load data into the Warehouse_Fabric28 workspace using a Data Factory pipeline.

 - Generate dimension_city and fact_sale tables within the data